Tito Rodríguez: Later years

 Rodríguez returned to Puerto Rico in 1966 and built a Japanese-style house in Ocean Park, Santurce, where he lived with his family.
 Rodríguez produced his own television show called "El Show de Tito Rodríguez" which was transmitted through San Juan's television Channel 7 (whose call letters were WRIK-TV at the time).
-Among the guest stars that appeared on his show were Sammy Davis, Jr., Tony Bennett, Shirley Bassey, Roberto Clemente and Orlando Cepeda.
+Among the guest stars that appeared on his show were Sammy Davis Jr., Tony Bennett, Shirley Bassey, Roberto Clemente and Orlando Cepeda.
 Rodríguez also founded his own recording studio/label called TR Records.

 Rodríguez's last public appearance was with Machito and his band on February 2, 1973, at Madison Square Garden in New York City.

 Tito Rodríguez died of leukemia on February 28, 1973.
-He was buried at Saint Raymond's Cemetery in The Bronx, New York.

 Legacy

 In April 1999, Tito Rodríguez was represented by his son, Tito Rodríguez Jr., in the induction ceremonies of the International Latin Music Hall of Fame.

 Tito Rodríguez's Japanese-style house in Puerto Rico is featured on tours of the San Juan metropolitan area.
-The aforementioned Cheo Feliciano recorded a tribute to Rodríguez honoring his memory.
+The aforementioned Cheo Feliciano recorded a tribute to Tito Rodríguez honoring his memory and legacy.

-In August 2010, reggae band Cultura Profética released the song "Me faltabas tú" on the album "La Dulzura", where the band plays Tito's song in a modern bolero style.
+In August 2010, reggae puertorrican band Cultura Profética released the song "Me faltabas tú" on the album "La Dulzura", where the band plays Tito's song in a modern bolero style.

 Selected discography

 Represented by Columbia Records (now Sony International), most of these albums were originally recorded by the Musicor label, which was later sold to West Side Latino records.
-Tito Rodríguez also recorded for RCA, Seeco Records, SMC, United Artist Records and his own label, TR records.
+Tito Rodríguez recorded in the pre-LP era for RCA, He also recorded for Seeco Records, SMC, United Artist Records and his own label, TR records.
+Many of the United Artists records have been reissued in CD form by Palladium Latin Jazz & Dance Records.